-Certainly more research is needed to understand how social and emotional factors interact with learning in pre-schoolers.
-Many researchers now recognise that emotion is an indivisible part of preschool experience.
+Certainly more research is needed to understand how social and emotional factors interact with learning in preschoolers.
+Many researchers now recognise that emotion is an indivisible part of the preschool experience.
 Social and Emotional Learning (SEL) has become a well-known acronym with early years literature (Morris, Millenky, Raver, & Jones, 2013; Williams, Sheridan, & Sandberg, 2014).
-But while that literature addresses aggression and warmth, it rarely directly considers laughter, mirth or glee.
+Whilst that literature addresses aggression and warmth, it rarely directly considers laughter, mirth or glee.
 Rana Esseily and colleagues recently demonstrated that laughter aided observational learning in 18 month old infants (Esseily, Rat-Fischer, Somogyi, O’Regan, & Fagard, 2016).
 This suggests there is potential to recruit young children’s natural mirth and glee and the social setting of the preschool to enhance learning.
 Humour in social settings could have a pedagogical role in preschool.
-For example, it would be interesting to investigate if the observational learning benefit of laughter found by Esseily et al.(2016) translated to greater comprehension and learning from videos in a setting like that of the current experiment.
+For example, it would be interesting to investigate whether the observational learning benefit of laughter found by Esseily et al.(2016) translated to greater comprehension and learning from videos in a setting like that of the current experiment.

-Finally, the primarily social aspect of laughter and smiles found in the present study does not diminish pre-schoolers appreciation and understanding of humou(Hoicka & Akhtar, 2012; Hoicka & Butcher, 2016)r.
-Extensive work by Elena Hoicka and colleagues have investigated humour production and understanding in preschool children.
-They have shown that infants and pre-schoolers can understand and produce humour (Hoicka & Akhtar, 2012; Hoicka & Gattis, 2008).
-They have also showed that pre-schooler can tell jokes from pretending and apply contextual cues to understand humour (Hoicka & Akhtar, 2011; Hoicka & Butcher, 2016).
-The children in the present study found the cartoons funny in all view conditions but their laughing was strongly modulated by social setting.
-Indexing young children’s humour understanding with laughter is not straightforward.
-But the cognitive skills children require for understanding humour make it a fascinating lens onto preschool developmental.
+Finally, the primarily social aspect of laughter and smiles found in the present study does not diminish preschoolers’ appreciation and understanding of humour (Hoicka & Akhtar, 2012; Hoicka & Butcher, 2016) The children in the present study found the cartoons funny in all viewing conditions but their laughter and smiles were strongly modulated by social setting.
+Our study shows that indexing young children’s understanding of humour with laughter is not straightforward, but the cognitive skills children require for understanding humour make it a fascinating lens onto preschool development.

-In conclusion, the present study has demonstrated that social presence of peers makes a large difference to pre-schoolers overt laughter and smiling.
-But that increased ostensive signals of humour appreciation do not change the perceived funniness of humorous material.
-Given the importance of social laughter and smiling in establishing social bonds and value of humour within the context of cognitive development is it hoped that the current experiment will form the basis for further investigation into the social nature of laughter and smiling in preschool children.
+In conclusion, the present study has demonstrated that social presence of peers makes a large difference to preschoolers’ overt laughter and smiling, but that increased ostensive signals of humour appreciation do not change the perceived funniness of humorous material.
+Given the importance of social laughter and smiling in establishing social bonds and the value of humour within the context of cognitive development, it is hoped that the current experiment will form the basis for further investigation into the social nature of laughter and smiling in preschool children.

 .